 HKUST IEMS Thought Leadership Briefs No. 21

-View this Thought Leadership Brief on a mobile device via the HKUST eBookshelf.
+*** For better viewing experience, read this Thought Leadership Brief on the HKUST eBookshelf. ***

 Due to rapid growth and robust labor demand, real manufacturing wages in China have doubled in just the past decade (Figure 1).
 This dramatic increase, combined with pressure on Chinese anufacturing firms, but there is limited evidence on how well firms are coping with these challenges.

 To what extent are Chinese firms successfully upgrading to produce higher value-added, more capital-intensive goods?
 Are they replacing labor with machines, increasing R&D investment, outsourcing production, shifting to cheaper locations or simply shutting down?
 What role has slowing external demand, is putting great government played in supporting these efforts?
 Answering these questions can provide insights into China’s ability to sustain manufacturing sector growth and help policymakers better understand the conditions facing manufacturing firms.